- Study, Learning, Memory and Reading

 Want to become a staff member?
 Click here.

 I've worked at Ringling College since 1992.
-During those years, Ringling School became Ringling College, and a student body of 400 or so became a campus where 900 live on campus and more than 1300 are here to study eleven different majors.
+During those years, Ringling School became Ringling College, and a student body of 400 or so became a campus where 900 live on campus and more than 1300 are here to study in many more majors.
 Our ARC began as a 400 square foot outpost and is now twice as big and much more visible on the second floor of the Ulla Searing Student Center.
+In another year or so, we will move into the beautiful, state-of-the-art library on its second floor.
+We look forward to working more closely with librarians and our soon-to-be neighbors from the writing and international student programs.
 It's been a wonderful journey.

 My Hours: 9:00a - 4:00p Mon - Fri, appointments recommended.

 Appointments with me for

 Paula Brooks-Jawitz, Ph.D.